-What happens when seniors are no longer able to take care of themselves, but they do not have any immediate family members or friends who are able to take care of them?
-Even though some might always prefer to remain at home, there comes a time when this is simply no longer feasible.
+What happens when seniors are no longer able to take care of themselves, but they do not have any immediate family members or friends who can take care of them?
+Even though some might always prefer to remain at home, there comes a time when this is just no longer feasible.
 At that point, an assisted living community might be able to help fill a void.
-There are a few different reasons why it still is important to select the right option for you.
+There are a few different reasons why it still is essential to select the right option for you.

 Even though several employees at assisted living facilities consider their job ‘a job,’ you want to find an assisted living community where it is normal to go beyond.
 To offer some personal interaction that might be missing in that person’s life.
 Even though general assistance, mobility, and medication are standard job descriptions, you want someone who is going to go beyond that.

 Because this person is already considered ‘alone,’ you should not expect this person to get a lot of visits from loved ones or even a phone call.
 That is why checking on the senior’s wellbeing becomes an essential component of what staff in an assisted living community has to offer.

 Because there is no one around to discuss the specifics, it is good for members of an assisted living community to talk about possible legal plans for the inevitable future.
 You want to make sure that someone is both medically and financially taken care of until the moment they pass on.
 It is essential to know what the person’s wishes are and that these are ultimately upheld.
 This is going to relieve a great of anxiety and stress in aging members of an assisted living community.

 Just because someone does not have any remaining friends going into an assisted living community does not mean that they have to leave without any.
 There is often a sense of ‘comradery’ in an assisted living community.
 This is because it is easier than ever to meet new friends and acquaintances.
 It is up to the staff to make sure that the senior is encouraged to take part in the offered options.
 Even though some people are prone to just wanting to be left alone, this is a perfect opportunity for staff members to encourage any social interaction.